Ariel-Yu/kafka-palyground/README.md

 ### Learning
 1. Messages with the same key will be always produced to the **same** partition
 1. Messages with the same key will be always consumed by the **same** consumer
+1. Using partition can enable parallel message consuming.
+Together with setting up a key, messages belong to the same category/group (can be categorized by the key) will always be produced to the same partition thus be consumed by the same consumer